 Disk Initialization in PowerShell

-In the previous example, you have seen that one of the disks is Offline and has a RAW label in the Partition Style column.
+In the previous example, one of the computer’s disks was Offline and had a RAW partition table (in the Partition Style column).
+This is a new, clean disk that has just been connected to the computer.
 Let’s try to initialize it, create a GPT or MBR partition table, and create a new partition on it.

 Get-Disk | Where-Object IsOffline –Eq $True | Set-Disk –IsOffline $False

-Now you can initialize it (its index is 1):
+Now you can initialize this disk (its index is 1):

 Initialize-Disk -Number 1

-In order not to specify the disk number, you can initialize all disks with the RAW partition table:
+To avoid specifying the disk number, you can initialize all connected disks with the RAW partition table:

 Get-Disk | Where-Object PartitionStyle –Eq 'RAW' | Initialize-Disk

-To create a new partition on a disk, the New-Partition cmdlet is used.
+The New-Partition cmdlet is used to create a new partition on a disk.
 Let’s create a 10 GB partition and assign the letter L: to it:

 New-Partition –DiskNumber 1 -Size 10gb -DriveLetter L

 If you want the partition to occupy all available disk space, use the UseMaximumSize attribute.
-To assign a letter automatically, the AssignDriveLetter parameter is used (sometimes Windows doesn’t assign a drive letter automatically).
+To automatically assign a drive letter, use the AssignDriveLetter option (sometimes Windows doesn’t assign a drive letter automatically).

 New-Partition –DiskNumber 1 -AssignDriveLetter –UseMaximumSize